bootstrapworld/curriculum/lessons/Early-Math/translating/langs/en-us/slides.md

 # Circles of Evaluation

-- We did lots of different translations between Circles of Evaluation, words, and arithmetic expressions.
+- We did lots of different translations between Circles of Evaluation, verbal expressions, and arithmetic expressions.

 - Was there any type of translation that was more challenging for you?